KaungKhantKyaw1997/quiz-trove/README.md

    npm install
    ```

-3. Create a `.env` file with your MongoDB URI and JWT secret.
+3. Create a `.env` file with your MongoDB URI, JWT secret, token expiration time, and Node environment.

 ### Running the Application